emoncms/emoncms/readme.md

 **Optional modules**

 Optional modules can be installed by downloading or git cloning into the emoncms/Modules folder.
+New for version v8.5 are:

 - App provides application specific dashboards for emoncms: myelectric, mysolar, mysolar&wind, myheatpump. git clone https://github.com/emoncms/app.git